 Addressing fuel poverty: locally and nationally, immediate and long term

-This briefing looks at how local and central government across the UK should respond to the urgent issue of fuel poverty in both the short and long term.
+This member-only briefing looks at how local and central government across the UK should respond to the urgent issue of fuel poverty in both the short and long term.
 Read here.

 Energy policy in turbulent times: local government’s role in energy systems

-Energy policy in turbulent times: the economic lever of local government’s role in energy systems
+The economic lever of local government’s role in energy systems

 Swift read: Tackling fuel poverty in Scotland